Factbox: Criminal charges in police killings of Black Americans

 Criminal charges: None.

-ATATIANA JEFFERSON, a Black woman shot dead by a Fort Worth, Texas, cop in 2019 while standing in her home with a handgun after hearing noises outside.
+ATATIANA JEFFERSON, a Black woman shot dead by a Fort Worth, Texas, officer in 2019 while standing in her home with a handgun after hearing noises outside.

 Settlement: No lawsuit filed yet.